Diving Conditions in Komodo

 The Komodo National Park is one of the most diverse and rich marine environments in the world, with over 1000 species of fish and 250 species of reef building corals.

-The park has two distinctly different marine environments, the North or Central and South area of the park.
-The conditions in the park change seasonally.
+The park is divided into three distinctly different marine environments, the North, Central and South areas of the park.
+The conditions regarding the wind, waves, visibility and water temperature change throughout the park seasonally.
 There are over 50 regularly visited dive sites and still more to be explored.

 Northern Komodo

 In the north the water is typically warm and very clear.
-The stronger currents makes these sites mainly suitable for experienced divers, although exceptions can be made at quarter moon phase.
-The strong currents offer interesting dive plans and some fast drift dives, in this area good buoyancy is a must!
+Stronger currents make these sites mainly suitable for experienced divers, although exceptions can be made at quarter moon phase.
+The strong currents offer interesting dive plans and some fast drift dives, in this area good buoyancy control is a must!

-The topography is impressive and the currents attract the big stuff including white and black tip sharks, grey reef shark, Napoleon Wrasse, Giant trevally, mantas and mobula rays.
-In addition the regular reef life is very rich and colorful.
-In the rainy season Dec-March these sites might at times not be accessible due to north-western winds.
+The topography is impressive, and the currents attract the ‘big stuff’ including white and black tip sharks, grey reef shark, Napoleon Wrasse, Giant trevally, mantas and mobula rays.
+In addition, the regular reef life is very rich and colourful.
+In the rainy season December to March these sites might not be accessible at times due to strong north-westerly winds.

 Temperature